Retirement planning is a trap set by banks to keep your money in their banking system.

 #2.
 Being Myself

-One of the biggest dissatisfaction of my corporate job was the involvement into office politics.
+One of the biggest dissatisfaction of my corporate job was the involvement in office politics.
 No matter how hard I tried to stay away from that shit but the situations forced me to manipulate the facts.

 (Confession – I used to give overestimates of my work so that I can finish the work in less time and take out some time for myself).